-Comfort Distance
+Personal Distance

 The desired distance one occupant will try to maintain with others in a queue.
-This may be entered explicitly as a distance, an occupant area, or an occupant density.
-If entered as an occupant area, the comfort distance is calculated based on sphere packing: $c = \frac{2}{4\sqrt{12}}\sqrt{a} - d$ Where c is comfort distance, a is the occupant area, and d is the occupant's shoulder width.
-Comfort distance is calculated similarly when entered as occupant density, except that $a = \frac{1}{\rho}$ where ρ is occupant density.
+This may be entered explicitly as a distance, from queue area, or from queue density.
+When entered as a distance, it is defined as the gap distance between the occupants' shapes rather than their center-to-center distance.
+If entered as an occupant area, the personal distance is calculated based on sphere packing: $c = \frac{2}{4\sqrt{12}}\sqrt{a} - d$ Where c is personal distance, a is the occupant area, and d is the occupant's shoulder width.
+Personal distance is calculated similarly when entered as occupant density, except that $a = \frac{1}{\rho}$ where ρ is occupant density.

-When comfort distance is entered in terms of occupant area or density, this does not guarantee that occupants will maintain this area or density, but they should be fairly close when occupants are queued.
+When personal distance is entered in terms of occupant area or density, this does not guarantee that occupants will maintain this area or density, but they should be fairly close when occupants are queued.
+It is also not accurate for maintaining large distances between occupants (> 1 m, center-to-center).
+If a larger separation distance is desired, use Social Distancing instead.